lizhang20/missing-semester-2020/README.md

 Roughly define Git repository: data `objects` and `references`

-The repostory that created by command `git init --bare`:
+The repository was created by the command `git init --bare`:

 ```bash
 ~/m/6/remote ❯❯❯ ls